DivineAlways/newplatform/README.md

 bun dev
 ```

-4. Open [http://localhost:3000/api/chat](http://localhost:3000/api/chat) with your browser to call the API.
+4. Open [http://localhost:3000/api/chat](http://localhost:3000/api/chat) with your browser to call the API endpoint.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.